-The top 10 of 20 most expensive conditions that people get hospitalized for are led by Septicemia, osteoarthritis, liveborn infants, complication of device, implant or graft; heart attack (AMI), congestive heart failure (CHF), back problems, pneumonia, coronary atherosclerosis and acute cerebrovascular disease.
-The full list identifies 20 health conditions that cost the nation the most in hospital charges in 2013.
-The top 10 represented nearly half (48%) of the total national hospital bill.
-For Medicaid patients, mood disorders, schizophrenia and previous C-section were in the top 10.
-For the uninsured, diabetes with complications was the 4th most expensive condition.
-15-page Statistical Brief #204 by AHRQ uses 2013 HCUP data; published May 2016
+The top 10 of 20 most expensive conditions that people got hospitalized for in 2017, were Septicemia, osteoarthritis, liveborn infants, heart attack (AMI), congestive heart failure (CHF), back problems, respiratory failure, coronary atherosclerosis, cerebral infarction (stroke), and diabetes with complication.
+The full list identifies 20 health conditions that cost the nation the most in hospital charges in 2017.
+The top 10 represented 43% of the total national hospital bill.
+For Medicaid patients, complications during childbirth, schizophrenia and previous C-section were in the top 10.
+For self-pay patients/no insurance, diabetes with complications was the 3rd most expensive condition.
+18-page Statistical Brief #261 by AHRQ uses 2017 HCUP data; published July 2020.

 Obesity makes arthritis worse.
 Read this update from the Arthritis Foundation.

-USnews.com lists fourteen best hospitals in the rheumatology rankings.
-Hospitals were identified by using reputation scores only, from 2017, 2018 and 2019 surveys of rheumatology specialists in this US News & World Report list.
-Top of the list: Johns Hopkins and Cleveland Clinic
+USnews.com lists eleven best hospitals in the rheumatology rankings for 2022-2023.
+Hospitals were identified by using reputation scores only, from 2020, 2021 and 2022 surveys of rheumatology specialists in this US News & World Report list.
+Top of the list: Johns Hopkins (Baltimore) and Cleveland Clinic.
+Updated July 2022.